 - crustacean diseases (White Spot Disease, Taura Syndrome, Yellow Head Disease)

-- bee diseases (American Foulbrood, Small Hive Beetle Infestation, Tropilaelaps Infestation of Honey Bees)
+- bee diseases (American Foulbrood (AFB), Small Hive Beetle Infestation, Tropilaelaps infestation of honeybees)

 - enzootic bovine leukosis, caprine arthritis/encephalitis and Maedi/Visna

-The Laboratory for medical entomology deals with arthropods relevant in veterinary medicine, which may play a role in the epidemiology of animal diseases and zoonoses as transmitters of disease (vectors) and as pathogenic agents (ectoparasites).
-Current scientific projects deal with investigations on the vector competence of insects and ticks.
+The Laboratories for medical entomology as well as vector capacity deal with arthropods which may play a role in the epidemiology of animal diseases and zoonoses as transmitters of disease (vectors) and as pathogenic agents (ectoparasites).
+Current scientific projects deal with investigations on the vector competence of insects and ticks as well as vector-pathogen-interactions.

 In association with the official tasks of the reference laboratories, scientists of the IMED provide advice to national and international authorities and associations with regard to the diagnosis and control of infectious diseases of fish, molluscs, crustaceans, and bees, and to the risk assessment of endemic or invasive arthropods occurring in Germany as potential vectors of animal diseases and zoonoses.